Adarsh7825/Agricult/README.md

-# Agricult - Smart Farming Assistant
+# SmartSheti  - Smart Farming Assistant

 A mobile application built to empower farmers with AI-powered tools, market access, and agricultural insights while addressing the specific challenges and limitations of rural agricultural contexts.